-6. There are also good restaurants that serve local and continental dishes.
-These include Jevinic, Mama Cass, Blucabana, Club House, Chinese Restaurants, Duo and KFC among others.
-Some of the shopping centres/super markets which participants can patronize include Exclusive Stores, For U Supermarket, Shoprite, Faxx, Sahad, Spar, H-Medix, Dominos/Coldstone and Grand Square among others.
+6. There are also restaurants that serve local and continental dishes.
+These include Jevinic, Mama Cass, Blucabana, Club House, Today's Bukka, Chopsticks, Woks and Koi as well as Duo among others.
+Some of the shopping centres/supermarkets which participants can patronize include Exclusive Stores, For U Supermarket, Shoprite, Faxx, Sahad, Spar, H-Medix, Dominos/Coldstone and Grand Square among others.